 where $\hvec{w}_n \in \mathbb{R}^n$, $\hat{w}_{n_i} = l^2 \sim 0.01 l^2$, and $l$ is the length of a typical link within the manipulator.

 An important point to note is that the above methods are subject to local minima and in some cases will fail to converge on the solution.
 The choice of the initial joint configuration $\vec{q}_0$ is important.
-An alternative approach is to re-start an IK problem with a new random $\vec{q}_0$ after a few $20 \sim 50$ iterations rather than persist with a single attempt with $500 \sim 5000$ iterations.
+An alternative approach is to re-start an IK problem with a new random $\vec{q}_0$ after a few $20 \sim 50$ iterations rather than persist with a single attempt with $500 \sim 5\, 000$ iterations.
 This is a simple but effective method of performing a global search for the IK solution.

-We display a comparison of IK methods presented in this Tutorial in Table \ref{tab:ik}.
-Table \ref{tab:ik} shows results for several IK algorithms trying to solve for $10\,000$ randomly generated reachable end-effector poses using a 6 degree-of-freedom UR5 manipulator.
+We display a comparison of IK methods presented in this tutorial in Table \ref{tab:ik}.
+Table \ref{tab:ik} shows results for several IK algorithms trying to solve for $10\, 000$ randomly generated reachable end-effector poses using a six degree-of-freedom UR5 manipulator.
 We show each method initialised with a random valid $\vec{q}_0$ and a maximum of 500 iterations to reach the goal before being declared infeasible.
-We also show methods (denoted with the $g$ subscript) with 100 searches to reach to the goal where a new search is initialised with a new random valid $\vec{q}_0$ after 30 iterations.
+We also show each of the methods with 100 searches to reach the goal where a new search is initialised with a new random valid $\vec{q}_0$ after 30 iterations.
 The iterations recorded for this method include the iterations from failed searches.

 We have presented some useful IK methods but it is by no means an exhaustive list.
 Sugihara \cite{ik3} provides a good comparison of many different numerical IK methods.
-In Part II of this tutorial we explore advanced IK techniques which incorporate additional constraints into the optimisation.
+In Part 2 of this tutorial, we explore advanced IK techniques which incorporate additional constraints into the optimisation.